LionelDraghi/bbt/docs/UG.md

 When setting up a test, we often need to check that there is no pre-existing file or directory.
 To avoid the burden of deleting those files in a Makefile or a script, bbt interpret a line like :
 > ``Given there is no `.config` file``
+as :
 *if there is, delete it*
+and offer to delete it, or even delete it automatcaly.
 To avoid any unwanted deletion, it is important to understand the following behavior.

 #### using the negative form